-Menopause and Pelvic Floor Changes
+Menopause, Pelvic Pain and Your Pelvic Floor

 Last Updated:

 You probably know that menopause presents a whole new set of changes in someone’s life.
-We discuss hot flashes, sleep issues, and mood swings – but did you know that there is a connection between menopause and pelvic floor dysfunction?
-Changes in hormones can lead to symptoms such as pain with sex, prolapse, leakage, and more.
-The good news is that there ARE things you can do to help alleviate these pelvic floor symptoms!
+We discuss hot flashes, sleep issues, and mood swings – but did you know that there is a connection between menopause, pelvic pain and your pelvic floor?

-Menopause definitively starts when 12 consecutive months have passed since your menstrual cycle.
+Menopause starts when 12 consecutive months have passed since your menstrual cycle.
 Women usually go through menopause between 40-60, but perimenopause, the phase leading up to menopause, can begin years before.

 During perimenopause and menopause, an individual will experience a decrease in estrogen.
 Decreased estrogen levels are what causes menstrual cycles to become inconsistent and less frequent.
 It also affects both blood flow and lubrication of the muscles and tissues of the pelvic floor.
-Changes in your pelvic health include:

 • Changes in pelvic floor muscle strength